mlabarre/crypto-dashboard/README.md

 * manage the platforms/wallets to use,
 * enter transactions as they occur, view them, delete or modify them,
 * to have a multi-platform/portfolio,
-* to see the evolution of cryptos.
+* to see the evolution of cryptos,
+* define alerts.

 To use it, all you need is a machine with docker installed.